 - I am ready to service retire with Teacher's Retirement (TRS).
 What should I do?

-As a new employee, you can make your medical/dental/vision insurance effective on your hire date or the first of the next month.
+As a new employee, you can make your medical/dental/vision insurance effective on your hire date.
 Bi-weekly employee medical/dental/vision premiums are split over the first and second paychecks.
 Premiums are tax-sheltered and are paying for current month’s coverage.
 Visit UAB for Me to enroll.

 You have 31 days from your hire date to elect coverage.
 If you fail to elect coverage within 31 days of your hire date, you must wait until Annual Open Enrollment or a qualifying life event.